List of canceled Las Vegas casinos

 Over the years, there have been several casinos and resorts planned for the Las Vegas Valley that never opened.
-The stages of planning may have been an announcement or groundbreaking.
+The stages of planning may have been by announcement, or a groundbreaking.

-Asia Resort and Casino

-Before the Palazzo resort was built on the Las Vegas Strip, an Asian themed casino had been proposed for the site.

 Alon Las Vegas

 A proposed luxury hotel and casino to be built on the Las Vegas Strip, on the former site of the New Frontier Hotel and Casino.
-The project was announced in 2015, but was put in doubt after Crown Resorts announced in late 2016 it was suspending its involvement in the development.
+The project was announced in 2015, but was put in doubt after James Packer's Crown Resorts announced, in late 2016, that it was suspending its involvement in the development.
+Packer was reportedly unable to raise sufficient development funds.
 Crown stated that it was halting the project and seeking to sell its investment.
 The remaining partner Andrew Pascal announced he was seeking other partners to proceed with the project.
 However in May 2017, the land went up for sale.
-It was later purchased by Steve Wynn.
+Crown Resorts sold the 34.6 acre property of its majority-owned subsidiary Alon Las Vegas LLC to Wynn Resorts in January 2018 for $300 million.